vince-nyanga/vince-nyanga.github.io/_posts/2022-01-03-linkedlist-search.md

 ## FindLast

 To find the last item that matches our search criteria, we start at the tail and then move backwards until we find the first item that matches our criteria.
-Like `FindFirst()`, the best case scenario is when the tail matches our criteria, of which the time complexity is only **_O(1)_**.
-The general complexity for this algorithm is **_O(n)_**.
+Like `FindFirst()`, the best case scenario is when the tail matches our criteria, of which the time complexity is only $$ O(1) $$.
+The general complexity for this algorithm is $$ O(n) $$.

 The other way of going about it is to start at the head and move forward until we find the last item that matches our criteria.
-This is not very efficient since we will miss the opportunity to get what we want with **_O(1)_** time complexity if the tail matches our criteria.
-Doing it this way will have a guaranteed **_O(n)_** complexity.
+This is not very efficient since we will miss the opportunity to get what we want with $$ O(1) $$ time complexity if the tail matches our criteria.
+Doing it this way will have a guaranteed $$ O(n) $$ complexity.
 I have to admit, that's how I had initially implemented it until I realised while writing this post that there is actually a more efficient way of doing it.
 Here's the implementation:

 ```csharp
 public Node<T> FindLast(T value)